Avi Loeb: Life in the universe

-Unsubstantiated claims about alien life
+Claims about alien life

 Loeb's claims about alien life have attracted sustained criticism from other scientists.
 Steve Desch, an astrophysicist at Arizona State University referred to Loeb's claims as "ridiculous sensationalism" which represent "a real breakdown of the peer review process and the scientific method".

-In 2024, Loeb delivered a speech in which he declared his view that the Messiah will be an alien who arrives from outer space.
+Some of Loeb's claims have been described as conspiracy theories, with USA Today referring to Loeb's speculation about 3I/ATLAS as an "outlandish conspiracy theor[y]."
+Other scientists have described Loeb's theories as "nonsense", comparable to the idea that "the moon is made of cheese."

 ʻOumuamua

-ʻOumuamua was the first confirmed interstellar object detected in the solar system.
+ʻOumuamua was the first confirmed interstellar object detected in the Solar System.
 In December 2017, Loeb cited ʻOumuamua's unusually elongated shape as one of the reasons the Green Bank Telescope in West Virginia should listen for radio emissions from it to see if there were any unexpected signs that it might be of artificial origin, although earlier limited observations by other radio telescopes such as the SETI Institute's Allen Telescope Array had produced no such results.
 The Green Bank Telescope observed the asteroid for six hours, detecting no radio signals.

 On October 26, 2018, Loeb and his postdoctoral student Shmuel Bialy submitted a paper exploring the possibility that ʻOumuamua is an artificial thin solar sail accelerated by solar radiation pressure in an effort to help explain the object's non-gravitational acceleration.
 The consensus among other astrophysicists was that the available evidence is insufficient to consider such a premise, and that a tumbling solar sail would not be able to accelerate.
 In response, Loeb wrote an article detailing six anomalous properties of ʻOumuamua that make it unusual, unlike any comets or asteroids seen before.
 By 2021, there was widespread consensus in the scientific community that 1I/ʻOumuamua had properties entirely consistent with a naturally occurring object, perhaps made of nitrogen ice, or a comet-like body that was altered by warming as it travelled through the solar system.

 On November 27, 2018, Loeb and Amir Siraj, a Harvard undergraduate, proposed a search for ʻOumuamua-like objects that might be trapped in the Solar System as a result of losing orbital energy through a close encounter with Jupiter.
 They identified four candidates (2011 SP25, 2017 RR2, 2017 SV13, and 2018 TL6) for trapped interstellar objects that dedicated missions could visit.
 The authors pointed out that future sky surveys, such as with Large Synoptic Survey Telescope, could find many more.

 In public interviews and private communications with reporters and academic colleagues, Loeb has become more vocal about the prospects of proving the existence of alien life.
 On April 16, 2019, Loeb and Siraj reported the discovery of a meteor of interstellar origin.
 Extraterrestrial: The First Sign of Intelligent Life Beyond Earth, a popular science account of ʻOumuamua by Loeb, was published in 2021.
 A followup book, Interstellar: The Search for Extraterrestrial Life and Our Future in the Stars, was published on August 29, 2023.